gustavoss/update_windows_odin/README.md

 Do not install Borderless Gaming as it seems to corrupt Windows installation.

-Do not try to remove Test Mode watermark using "Bcdedit.exe -set TESTSIGNING OFF" will cause boot error
+Do not try to remove Test Mode watermark using "Bcdedit.exe -set TESTSIGNING OFF" it will cause boot error

 Do not try to remove Test Mode watermark with 3rd party tools, some are flagged with virus, others cause boot error / system corruption